GSathish/eece211/6-ADTs.md

 }
 ```

-Question to ponder: Why don't `charAt` and `substring` have to check whether their parameters are within the valid range?
+Question to ponder: Why don't `charAt( )` and `substring()` have to check whether their parameters are within the valid range?
 What do you think will happen if the client calls these implementations with illegal inputs?

 One problem with this implementation is that it's passing up an opportunity for performance improvement.
-Because this data type is immutable, the `substring` operation doesn't really have to copy characters out into a fresh array.
+Because this data type is immutable, the `substring()` operation doesn't really have to copy characters out into a fresh array.
-It could just point to the original MyString's character array and keep track of the start and end that the new substring object represents.
-The String implementation in some versions of Java do this.
+It could just point to the original `MyString`'s character array and keep track of the start and end that the new substring object represents.
+The `String` implementation in some versions of Java do this.

 To implement this optimization, we could change the internal representation of this class to: